iraklikairakli/argo/argo-rollouts/strategy/BlueGreen/README.md

 This document provides an overview of the configurable features available for BlueGreen deployments in Argo Rollouts.
 These features allow you to customize the deployment behavior according to your requirements.

+Blue environment: The current live version, receiving all traffic.
+Green environment: The new version, which is fully deployed but not receiving any traffic until it is fully switched over.

 ## Configurable Features

 Below are the optional fields that can be configured to modify the behavior of BlueGreen deployment: